 While Suboxone withdrawal on its own is not overtly dangerous to one’s health, as it cannot cause potentially life-threatening symptoms such as alcohol or benzodiazepines, it can still be dangerous.
 The increased physical and mental stress put on the body can exacerbate any preexisting health conditions that you may suffer from which can in turn cause life-threatening health problems.

 Detoxing from Suboxone is also crucial in order to achieve long-term sobriety.
 It is imperative to attend a medical facility when experiencing Suboxone withdrawal as it can be extremely unpleasant and difficult to correctly taper on your own.

 Suboxone withdrawal requires the help of addiction and medical professionals in order to ensure safety and comfortability throughout the entire process.
 The grips of addiction can prevent a number of people from seeking help or committing to treatment, which is why the success rate of individuals who do it on their own is low.
 Although maintaining long-term sobriety relies on the individual, it is more likely when they have professional staff guiding them through the most crucial times in the early stages of recovery.

 Detox programs, such as the Palm Beach Institute, can last anywhere from 3 – 10 days depending on the severity of your withdrawal symptoms.

 The next stage of the treatment process is attending an inpatient treatment program.
 The benefits of long-term programs are endless and are sure to provide you with a solid foundation to begin your recovery journey.
-Inpatient programs typically last around 45 days, which you will be undergoing a series of proven methods such as:
+Inpatient programs typically last around 45 days, which you will be offered a series of proven methods such as:

 Although the length of this program seems long and extensive, the benefits are worth your energy.
 Participating in programs that use proven and effective methods for treating addiction will solidify your understanding of addiction and help you learn the coping mechanisms you need to sustain sobriety.